 42nd Street - Theatre Royal Drury Lane, London

 Age Restriction: Children under 4 will not be admitted and adolescents under 15 must be seated next to an adult.

-Important Info: PLEASE NOTE: Lulu is going to be performing in 42nd Street from 19th March until 7th July.
-PLEASE NOTE: She will NOT be performing on 29 - 31 March, 16 May and 22, 23 and 30 June.
+Important Info: PLEASE NOTE: Lulu will be performing in 42nd Street from 19th March until 7th July.
+PLEASE NOTE: She will NOT be performing on 3 May, 16 May and 22, 23 and 30 June.
 The appearance of any particular performer cannot be guaranteed.

 42nd Street Photos & Video